BatchDrake/sigutils/README.md

 ```

 ## Building and installing sigutils
-First, you must generate the configure script:
+First, you must create a build directory and configure it with:

 ```
+% mkdir build
+% cd build
-% autoreconf -fvi
+% cmake ..
 ```

-After that, you just need to run the standard ./configure and make:
+If the previous commands were successful, you can start the build by typing:

 ```
-% ./configure
 % make
 ```

 And proceed to install the library in your system by running as root: